Any additional safety training that may be required for your situation

-At this time, off-campus visitors and visitors from other residence halls are not allowed.
+At this time, visitors from off campus (including family members and students living in Greek housing) are not allowed in Residential Life facilities.
 The following individuals may enter Residential Life facilities and must follow current MU safety guidelines and expectations:

 A building’s assigned occupants